Azure/azure-signalr/docs/diagnostic-logs.md

 Name | Description
 ------- | -------
-type | Collection of the log event.
+type | Type of the log event.
 Currently, we provide information about connectivity to the Azure SignalR Service.
-Only `ConnectivityLogs` collection is available collection | Type of the log event.
+Only `ConnectivityLogs` type is available collection | Collection of the log event.
 Allowed values are: `Connection`, `Authorization` and `Throttling` connectionId | Identity of the connection transportType | Transport type of the connection.
 Allowed values are: `Websockets` \| `ServerSentEvents` \| `LongPolling` connectionType | Type of the connection.
 Allowed values are: `Server` \| `Client`. `Server`: connection from server side; `Client`: connection from client side